-But I needed somewhere to go after school.
+For a while, I loved the empty apartment, where I could sing show tunes as loud as I wanted.
+But eventually, though I never would have admitted it, I got lonely.
 JoDee and I cracked each other up, and her house had an open door policy, so that’s where I found myself.
 Literally.

 This was great for me, but again, I wonder how it was for her.
 She was the first one I’d call when a boyfriend dumped me, or when I needed a roommate, a car, an alibi, a pep talk, a date, a meal.
 She saw every terrible play I was in and stayed awake during most of them.
 I’m exhausted just thinking about it all.

 JoDee thinks of herself as a fixer in remission.
 She’s come a long way and works very hard now on not taking on people’s problems and not feeling like she has to rescue every stray person who lands on her doorstep.
-I hear her struggle with that tendency still, and cheer her on when she manages to let people handle their own shit.
-But the truth is that if she had been a little less of a fixer, I’m sure I would have stayed broken.
+I hear her struggle with that, and cheer her on when she manages to let people handle their own shit, but the truth is, if she had been a little less of a fixer, I most certainly would have stayed broken.

 I have to accept that our friendship wasn’t always even-steven, and guess what?
 No one is keeping score.
 When I see the memes and read the popular advice that you should “only surround yourself with positive people!”, I thank my lucky stars that JoDee didn’t do that, back in the day.